Tropby/xlay/README.md

 This library is based on the reverse engeneering of Sergey-Raevskiy (https://github.com/sergey-raevskiy/xlay).
 It can render a layout (with some restrictions).

 The Software SprintLayout 6 is published and sold by [Abacom](https://www.electronic-software-shop.com/elektronik-software/sprint-layout-60.html?language=de
 ).
 I do not have anything to do with this company.

-The core feature of this library is to analyze a `*.lay6` file and draw its content in an image.
-By now only drawing of a pixel image is supported.
+The core feature of this library is to analyze a `*.lay6` file and draw its content in an image (SVG).
+It is also working with macro files.

 ## Short Example